ros-controls/roscon2025_control_workshop/README.md

 1. New terminal, `rc`, `ros2 launch wbot_bringup wbot.launch.xml mock_hardware:=false enable_command_limiting:=true`
 2. Let's take a look at the ros2_control tag to remind ourselves of the configuration: `rc`, `cat src/wbot_description/urdf/wbot.ros2_control.xacro`
-3. Let's observe what happens when we drive the bot now!
+3. Let's observe what happens when we drive the bot forward and backward now!
 New terminal, `rc`, `ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args -p stamped:=true`
 4. The ESP32 LEDs also act weirdly when driving forward.
 Why is that?

 Things to note: